 A new Map Viewer is now available.
 The new Map Viewer was previously available as a separate beta installation but is now available in the portal automatically.
 Open it from the app launcher to get started.
 To learn more, see the new Map Viewer help documentation.

-Map Viewer allows you to explore your data in different ways through a variety of smart mapping styles.
-When you use Change Style in Map Viewer, the nature of your data determines the styling suggestions you see by default.
+Map Viewer Classic allows you to explore your data in different ways through a variety of smart mapping styles.
+When you use Change Style in Map Viewer Classic, the nature of your data determines the styling suggestions you see by default.
 Once you have decided how you want to present your layer, you can make changes to its appearance that are immediately reflected on the map.
-Map Viewer gives you control over styling elements such as color ramps, line weights, transparency, and symbols.
+Map Viewer Classic gives you control over styling elements such as color ramps, line weights, transparency, and symbols.

 Sometimes you want to see how your data is distributed by category.
 Use the Types (Unique Symbols) style or the Types and Size style to do this.

 Use unique symbols to show different types of things (categorical data), not counts or numeric measurements.
 For example, you can use different colors to represent different rail lines in the city.

 There is an absolute limit of 200 unique values, although only 10 colors are used, so the same color may represent multiple categories.
 This means that unique symbols work best with 2 to 10 categories of things—for example, restaurant types, tree species, and political parties.

 To style your data by type using unique symbols, do the following:

 - Follow the first four steps in the change style workflow.